Terra preta

 Terra preta owes its characteristic black color to its weathered charcoal content, and was made by adding a mixture of charcoal, bones, broken pottery, compost and manure to the low fertility Amazonian soil.
 A product of indigenous Amazonian soil management and slash-and-char agriculture, the charcoal is stable and remains in the soil for thousands of years, binding and retaining minerals and nutrients.

 Terra preta is characterized by the presence of low-temperature charcoal residues in high concentrations; of high quantities of tiny pottery shards; of organic matter such as plant residues, animal feces, fish and animal bones, and other material; and of nutrients such as nitrogen, phosphorus, calcium, zinc and manganese.
 Fertile soils such as terra preta show high levels of microorganic activities and other specific characteristics within particular ecosystems.

 Terra preta zones are generally surrounded by terra comum (/pt/), or "common soil"; these are infertile soils, mainly acrisols, but also ferralsols and arenosols.
 Deforested arable soils in the Amazon are productive for a short period of time before their nutrients are consumed or leached away by rain or flooding.
 This forces farmers to migrate to an unburned area and clear it (by fire).
 Terra preta is less prone to nutrient leaching because of its high concentration of charcoal, microbial life and organic matter.
 The combination accumulates nutrients, minerals and microorganisms and withstands leaching.

-Terra preta soils were created by farming communities between 450 BCE and 950 CE.
+Terra preta soils were created by the pre-Columbian farming communities between 450 BCE and 950 CE.
 Soil depths can reach 2 m.
 It is reported to regenerate itself at the rate of 1 cm per year.